emqx/neuronex-docs/en_US/streaming-processing/overview.md

 - [Stream](./stream.md): Stream is the main operation mode of data source access in NeuronEX.
 Users can define how to connect to external resources by selecting the data source type and configuration parameters.
 Whenever data flows into the data stream, calculations in the rules will be triggered.

-- [Table](./tables.md): Table (**Table**) is used to represent the current status of the stream.
+- [Table](./tables.md): Table is used to represent the current status of the stream.
 It can be thought of as a snapshot of a stream where you can batch process data through a table.
 By combining **stream** and **table** in rules, more data processing functions can be achieved.

    - [Scan Table](./scan.md): In NeuronEX save state data in memory like an event-driven stream, loading data events one by one.

-   - [Lookup table](./lookup.md): Bind external data (such as data in a SQL database) and query and reference external data when needed.
+   - [Lookup Table](./lookup.md): Bind external data (such as data in a SQL database) and query and reference external data when needed.

 - **Decoding of source**: Users can define the decoding method by specifying the `format` attribute when creating the source.
 Currently `json`, `binary`, `protobuf` and `delimited` formats are supported.
 You can also use your own encoding format and define the field as `custom`.